rechtlogisch/csotto/README.md

 > The ERiC package, especially the included there libraries are subject to a separate license agreement (presented before download in the ELSTER developer area and included in the ERiC package itself).

 > [!TIP]
 > Choose the right library for the platform you compile and run on.
+Recommended ERiC version to use: 41.2

 ## Build with Docker